Explainer: Foreign powers obstruct more Assad gains in Syria

 The shooting down of an Israeli F-16 as it returned from a bombing run in Syria last month highlighted the risks of conflict between Iran and Israel in Syria.

-Containing Iran is one goal of a newly crystallized U.S. policy towards Syria, where Washington has established leverage through its alliance with the Kurdish YPG militia that controls around one quarter of the country.
+Containing Iran is one goal of a newly crystallized U.S. policy toward Syria, where Washington has established leverage through its alliance with the Kurdish YPG militia that controls around one quarter of the country.

 Some 2,000 U.S. forces have deployed in the territory held by the YPG and its allies during the campaign against Islamic State.
 The area covers the eastern bank of the Euphrates and includes oil fields and farmland.